80 result(s)

 Non-invasive measurements for shallow depth soil exploration: Development and application of an electromagnetic induction instrument

 Sounding with alternating electromagnetic fields has gained a growing attention and a broad usage during the last three decades, including Frequency Domain Electromagnetic Induction (FD-EMI) sounding methods.
 The development of an instrument is briefly illustrated in this work, and experiences made by using frequency-domain EMI soundings for geophysical applications are shown.
-The contexts of environmental monitoring and archaeological research are included in the presented case studies, in order to assess the capability of the approach in such operative frameworks.Source: IEEE International Instrumentation and Measurement Technology Conference, pp. 1395–1399, Pisa, Italy, 11-14 May 2015
+The contexts of environmental monitoring and archaeological research are included in the presented case studies, in order to assess the capability of the approach in such operative frameworks.Source: CONFERENCE PROCEEDINGS - IEEE INSTRUMENTATION/MEASUREMENT TECHNOLOGY CONFERENCE, vol. 2015-July, pp. 1395-1399.
+Pisa, Italy, 11-14 May 2015

 DOI: 10.1109/i2mtc.2015.7151479